PlunetBusinessManager/JS-Customization-Samples/README.md

 - Inserting a new component into the GUI
 - Adding your own styling CSS for your component
 - Consuming data from a foreign REST Endpoint
+- How to hide a created element until next login.

 #### Details
 Last Version tested: 9.6.0